Niche emergence as an autocatalytic process in the evolution of ecosystems.

 Institute for Systems Biology

 Cazzolla Gatti, Roberto; Fath, Brian; Hordijk, Wim; Kauffman, Stuart; and Ulanowicz, Robert, "Niche emergence as an autocatalytic process in the evolution of ecosystems."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 232.